Wednesday, December 30, 2020

 and her eyes redolent healers.

-agile over my cordillera chest.
+agile against the cordillera of my chest.

-my tides, my fault lines, my fails,
+my tides, my faultlines, my fails,

 lean into her oceans.

-i float in her fluent bed.
+i float on her fluent bed.

-candles serenade us, those wooed stars,
+candles serenade us, such wooed stars,

-this mystery of her.
+transformed by the mystery of her.

-this fair hypnosis, she
+her fair hypnosis, she

 melts protean under my kisses,